The Reverend Canon Jennifer E. Reid, B.A., M.Div.

 Wendy is available 4-5 days a month serving as spiritual director at St Peters.
 This ministry provides safe sacred space for individuals who are seeking a deeper spiritual life and/or are discerning God’s activity and presence in their life.

-We are also blessed to have the assistance of four Honorary Assistants
+We are also blessed to have the assistance of three Honorary Assistants

 The Reverend Canon Bill Kibblewhite,